Don’t blame the grain – ancient grains may have helped build our brains

 Thanks to the research of Dr Alessio Fasano, from Massachusetts General Hospital, we now know that gliadin triggers the release of zonulin which opens up the ‘tight junctions’ between the gut’s epithelial cells, letting gliadin partially through the gut wall, to which the gut’s highly active immune system, known as GALT (Gut Associated Lymphatic Tissue) takes great offence.
 This triggers an immediate inflammatory response, and inflammation is the backbone of today’s endemic diseases.
 In time, the gut’s mucosal membrane degenerates as the protusions, the villi, flatten out.
 This means ever-decreasing ability to absorb nutrients.

 Dr Alessio Fasano, who leads this field of research, believes that many more people, perhaps one in five, have non-celiac gluten sensitivity (NCGS).
-While one can be gliadin allergic, which involves the IgE antibody, the culprit for conventional allergies, many self-diagnosed gluten sensitive people test positive for IgG antibodies reacting specifically to wheat gliadin.
+While one can be gliadin allergic, which involves the IgE An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include…, the culprit for conventional allergies, many self-diagnosed gluten sensitive people test positive for IgG antibodies reacting specifically to wheat gliadin.
 However, this is a hotly debated area and a minefield for research both to find out if there is any biological basis for self-reported gluten sensitivity, and whether eliminating gluten makes any difference.
 A recent study, for example, took duodenal biopsies from self-reported NCGS subjects, versus otherwise healthy individuals and reported no differences.

 In contrast, two research groups, including that of Fasano and another from Monash University in Australia, headed by Dr Jessica Biesiekierski, put non-coeliac volunteers onto a gluten-free diet and reported improvements in bloating, abdominal pain, stool consistency and tiredness, as well as changes in gut permeability.